-Isotopes are atoms whose nuclei have the same number of protons but different numbers of neutrons.
+Isotopes are atoms whose atomic nuclei have the same number of protons but different numbers of neutrons.
 Not all atoms of the same element are identical and each of these varieties corresponds to a different isotope.

-- Symbolic notation isotopes: the number of nucleons (protons and neutrons) is denoted as superscript prefix chemical symbol.
-In the case of the above three isotopes of uranium it would be 234 U, 235 U and 238 U
+- Symbolic notation of isotopes: the number of nucleons (protons and neutrons) is denoted as superscript prefix of the chemical symbol.
+In the case of the three previous isotopes of uranium it would be 234 U, 235 U and 238 U

-The existence of isotopes was discovered as a result of the study of natural radioactive substances.
-The name isotope was proposed by F. Soddy in 1911.
-Soddy found the equality of its chemical properties.
+The existence of isotopes was discovered as a result of the study on natural radioactive substances.
+The isotope name was proposed by F. Soddy in 1911.
+Soddy noted the equality of its chemical properties.

-We can classify as stable isotopes (isotopes with a life of about three thousand million years), and unstable or radioactive.
-Unstable isotopes emit radiation and become other isotopes or elements.
-Additionally, unestable isotopes are used in the production of electricity (235U, 239Pu) by nuclear fission reactions, in dating (14C, 40K), in nuclear medicine for diagnostic and therapeutic purposes, measuring instruments, etc.
+We can classify isotopes as stable, with a half-life of the order of 3 billion years, and unstable or radioactive, which emit radiation and become other isotopes or elements.
+The latter are used in obtaining electrical energy ( 235 U, 239 Pu) through nuclear fission reactions, in dating ( 14 C, 40 K), in nuclear medicine for diagnostic and therapeutic purposes, in measuring devices, etc.

-Last review: November 2, 2016
+Last review: November 28, 2019